 - Medical Payments – Covers the cost of your medical bills (or your passengers’) if you are involved in a crash, regardless of who is at fault.
 This is similar to Personal Injury Protection coverage for vehicle motorist.

 - Accessories and Custom Parts/Equipment – It is common for motorcyclist to customize their bikes with after-market parts.
 This type of coverage is offered by some carriers as part of the Collision and Comprehensive coverage, but additional coverage levels can be purchased if you need a higher coverage limit.
 Coverage includes upgrades, customizations, equipment, and accessories such as helmets, gloves, and leathers.

 - Small Accident Forgiveness – Many motorcycle insurance carriers won’t increase your premium because of a claim that costs $500 or less.

 - Large Accident Forgiveness – Many motorcycle insurance carriers won’t increase your premium after your first accident – although some may have individual requirements before providing this coverage.

 - Carried Contents and Personal Belongings – Sometimes you have more than just your helmet and riding gear when on your bike.
 Carried Contents coverage protects just about all of your personal belongings from damage, theft, or from being lost.
-This can include your cell phone, backpack, laptop, or just about any of your other personal property that could fall off your bike.

 - Enhanced Injury Protection – This is additional coverage to Medical Payments coverage.
 Under Enhanced Injury Protection, if you are injured and can’t work, a financial benefit is paid for an allotted period of time.